Craniomaxillofacial Diagnosis & Treatment

 One of the most common birth defects to occur is a cleft lip and/or palate.
 During the early weeks of pregnancy the two sides of the face each develop individually.
 Sometimes, due to genetic mutations or other unidentifiable environmental factors the sections do not meet fully, resulting in a cleft.
 This separation can occur in the lip or the roof of the mouth, and can affect eating, speech, cause dental issues, and leave a child with an abnormal facial appearance.

 Early intervention by a team of specialists is necessary for the proper evaluation, management of treatment, and facial development in cases of cleft lip and/or palate.
-Dr. Alfi and Dr. Hassan are experienced oral and maxillofacial surgeons with an extensive understanding of facial anatomy, and will be an important member of your child’s treatment team.
+Dr. Alfi and is an experienced oral and maxillofacial surgeon with an extensive understanding of facial anatomy, and will be an important member of your child’s treatment team.
 Our oral surgeons will perform the cleft lip and/or palate surgery necessary to restore the function and appearance of the child’s mouth and face.

 Cleft Lip & Cleft Palate Reconstruction